Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

 \section{Methodology}

-In this Section, we present a short overview of the main concepts of the HMF (Sect.~\ref{sec:theory}), a description of the sets of simulation carried out for our analysis (Sect.~\ref{sec:sims}), the halo-finders adopted (Sect.~\ref{sec:halocats}), the Bayesian framework used for the HMF calibration (Sect.~\ref{sec:likelihood}), and the pipeline to forecast the effect of uncertainties in the HMF calibration on the cosmological constraints from the \textit{Euclid} photometric survey of galaxy clusters (Sect.~\ref{sec:forecast}).
+In this section, we present a short overview of the main concepts of the HMF (Sect.~\ref{sec:theory}), a description of the sets of simulations carried out for our analysis (Sect.~\ref{sec:sims}), the halo finders adopted (Sect.~\ref{sec:halocats}), the Bayesian framework used for the HMF calibration (Sect.~\ref{sec:likelihood}), and the pipeline to forecast the effects of uncertainties on the HMF calibration on the cosmological constraints from the \textit{Euclid} photometric survey of galaxy clusters (Sect.~\ref{sec:forecast}).

-\subsection{The Halo Mass Function}
+\subsection{The halo mass function}

 The comoving number density of halos with mass in the range $[M, M+\de M] $ is given by: